tjjlemaire/instrulink/README.md

 ## Usage

+### Connecting to instruments

-Instruments can be easily accessed via generic `grab_camera`, `grab_generator`, `grab_oscilloscope` and `grab_manipulator` functions.
+Instruments can be easily connected to via generic `grab_camera`, `grab_generator`, `grab_oscilloscope` and `grab_manipulator` functions.
 By default, these functions will automatically detect the first available instrument connected to the PC.
 Optionally, you can also provide an instrument `key` to connect to a specific model type (e.g. `grab_osciloscope(key='bk')` to specifically connect to a B&K Precision oscilloscope).

+### Using instruments

 Example scripts are located in the `/scripts` subfolder.